Frank Conniff: Mystery Science Theater 3000

 From the second through sixth seasons of MST3Ks run on Comedy Central, Conniff played TV's Frank, one of the "mads" (short for "mad scientists") along with Dr. Clayton Forrester (played by Trace Beaulieu).
 During his years with the program, Conniff was also part of the writing team, and the individual responsible for screening and selecting many of the films shown.
+Conniff made a special guest appearance as TV’s Frank in season 10 episode 1.

 Work after MST3K

 After leaving MST3K, Conniff went on to become executive story editor for the ABC series Sabrina, the Teenage Witch.
 He made a few on-air appearances on the show, most notably as "Rootie Kazootie", a baby-turned-adult due to Sabrina's wishing spell.
 He later became a writer and later head writer on the Nickelodeon TV series Invader Zim.
 Invader Zim was cancelled in the middle of its second season, but received positive critical reception during its run.
 In the summer of 2005 Conniff provided the voice for legendary cowboy Buffalo Bill Cody in two episodes of The Radio Adventures of Dr. Floyd.
-He has made many appearances on 'Dr. Floyd'.
+He has made many appearances on Dr. Floyd.

-Currently, Conniff hosts Cartoon Dump, a monthly comedy/music revue that ends by showcasing some of the worst cartoons of all time, at The Steve Allen Theater in Los Angeles.
+From 2007 through 2018, Conniff hosted Cartoon Dump, a monthly comedy/music revue showcasing cartoons of poor quality, at The Steve Allen Theater in Los Angeles.
 Recently, fellow Mystery Science Theater alum Joel Hodgson joined the cast, creating his own puppet, "Dumpster Diver Dan".

 In March 2008, Conniff starred in the web series The Writers Room on Crackle.

 He starred in the 2010 computer game Darkstar: The Interactive Movie as both Navigator Alan Burk and the voice of the robot SIMON (Semi Intelligent Motorized Observation Network).

 In 2011, he was one of the contributing writers and performers on the Jimmy Dore show.

 In October 2013, he appeared as a contributing performer on Totally Biased with W. Kamau Bell.

 From January 2015 through February 2019, Conniff appeared on John Fugelsang's daily talk show Tell Me Everything, on SiriusXM Insight.

 Conniff appeared on Ken Reid's TV Guidance Counselor podcast on June 16, 2016.

-Frank Conniff and Trace Beaulieu, along with comedian Carolina Hidalgo, host a movie review podcast on the Last Podcast Network, Movie Sign With The Mads since July 2016.
+Frank Conniff and Trace Beaulieu, along with comedian Carolina Hidalgo, host a movie review podcast on the Last Podcast Network, Movie Sign With The Mads, since July 2016.